VikentiosVitalis/Databases/README.md

 This university project was created for the course of 'Databases' during the 6th semester at ΝΤUA and more specifically at the department of Electrical and Computer Engineering.

 # Project description:
-We were asked to make an application for a hypothetical hotel, called ASDF Palace. Τhe hotel provides services such as rooms, bars, restaurants etc. The COVID-19 pandemic has lead the management team to adopt safety health protocols in order to protects the hotel's customers and diminish the virus cases.
-For this reason, all the customers as soon as they arrive to the ASDF Palace are given a NFC-enabled bracelet which is uniquely associated with each customer.
-At the same time, all the services which the guests use, are tracked via the NFC-bracelet and the virus cases are tracked immidiately.
-Least but not least, each customer has its customer card as in any ordinary hotel.
+We were asked to make an application for a hypothetical hotel, called ASDF Palace. Τhe hotel provides services such as rooms, bars, restaurants etc. The COVID-19 pandemic has led the management team to adopt safety health protocols in order to protect the hotel's customers and diminish the virus cases.
+For this reason, all the customers as soon as they arrive to the ASDF Palace, they are given a NFC-enabled bracelet which is uniquely associated with each customer.
+At the same time, all the services which the guests use, are tracked via the NFC-bracelet and the virus cases are spotted immidiately.
+Last but not least, each customer has its customer card as in any ordinary hotel.

 # Technologies:
 1. MySQL Workbench 8.0 CE for the creation of the database.

-2. Apache Web Server 2.4 in order to connect the database with the frontend.
+2. Apache Web Server 2.4 in order to connect the database with the front-end.

 3. PHP 8.0 for the backend of the application.